This is the 1st year for REACH’s Seed Paper Valentines project. We’re making Valentines for the environment.

 Seed Paper Valentines is a Green Steps project for conserve and recycle.
 This Green Steps project has 3 components:

-- Students learn something about restoring habitat
+- Students learn something about reducing landfill waste by recycling.

-- Do something to restore habitat
+- Do something to conserve and recycle.

-Read more about our Green Steps projects 2017-2018:
+Read more about our Green Steps Projects 2018-2019: